 Note: Restricted administrators are designed to work independently of group permissions.
 They act as full administrators when using their subset of privileges, allowing them to perform actions on data belonging to other users even in private groups (see the permissions tables below).

-Users guide for data management and sharing
+Help guide for sharing data